ohjelmistotekniikka-hy/ohjelmistotekniikka-hy.github.io/material/en_week1.md

 After completing the course, you will
 - Know the process behind software development
-- Be familiar with the waterfall and agile model of software development
+- Be familiar with the waterfall and agile models of software development
 - Be able to use version control for software development
-- Be able to use the UML-modelling technique for requirements specification and project planning
+- Be able to use the UML modelling technique for requirements specification and project planning
 - Be familiar with the different steps behind testing
 - Be able to implement automated tests for simple software projects
-- Know the principles behind software plannign and be able to apply them to simple projects
+- Know the principles behind software planning and be able to apply them to simple projects

 The prerequisites for the course are Computing Tools for CS students, Advanced Course in Programming, Introduction to Databses as well as Databases and Web Programming.
 As all of these courses are not available to English-speaking students, it is OK to participate in this course without having met all of the prerequisites.